CJohnLeonard/ArchInstall/README.md

 # Disclaimer

 Use this script at your own risk.
 The author is not responsible for any data loss or system issues that may occur during or after the installation process.
+Please use it responsibly and ensure you have backups before running it on your system.